 Choosing longboard wheels

-If there is one thing that a longboarder can never have too many of, it's wheels.
-There are so many different types of wheels out there and every one is different from the next.
+If there is one thing that a longboarder can never have too many of, it’s wheels.
+There are so many different types of wheels out there and everyone is different from the next.
 You really do need to try them all!
-It's totally normal for a longboarder to change their wheels at every session depending on the surface they will be skating and how they plan on skating that surface.
+It’s totally normal for a longboarder to change their wheels at every session depending on the surface they will be skating on and how they plan on skating that surface.
 But we will help you choose a set that will best serve the purpose that you want to use them for.

 The shape and hardness (durometer) are the main things that affect the performance of a longboard wheel.
 A wheel with rounded edges and a durometer of 82a or higher will slide quite easily whereas wheels with square edges and a durometer of 80a and lower will typically be quite grippy.
 But wait, there’s more!
 Diameter, width, core placement, core size and lip profile all have different effects on how a wheel performs under different conditions.
 In fact, there is too much to discuss here.
 We’ll put it in another article soon.
 In the meantime, just tell us what you want to do with your wheels and we’ll make some recommendations.